p-sto/presentations/README.md

 # presentations

-Collections of presentations I gave during Python Gdansk meeting (PyGda).
+Collections of presentations I gave during Python Gdansk meetings (PyGda).
 I hope that this collection will grow...

 Please look at: